Writing Your Way to a Lighter Mind - How to Start Journaling

 1. Expressive Writing

-Write uncensored for 15-20 minutes about current feelings.
+Write uncensored for 15 to 20 minutes about current feelings.
 Ignore grammar and structure.
 Write honestly, for no one's eyes.
 Research shows just 4 days reduces stress hormones and improves immune function.

 2. Gratitude Journal